-Tom Daley eases into individual 10m diving semi-finals at Tokyo Olympics
+Tom Daley eases into 10m platform diving semi-finals at Tokyo Olympics

 The Briton improved with each dive to qualify in fourth place for Saturday’s semi-finals

-Tom Daley has qualified for the semi-finals of the men’s 10 metres platform diving event at Tokyo 2020.
+Tom Daley recovered from a modest start in the preliminaries of the men’s 10 metres individual platform to keep his hopes of winning two Olympic golds in Tokyo alive.

-The Briton improved with each dive to qualify in fourth place with an overall score of 453.70, with the top 18 of 29 competitors progressing to Saturday’s semi-finals.

-Daley, 27, sealed his place in the next round with an impressive back 3½ somersaults.
+Daley, who topped the podium alongside Matty Lee in the synchronised event last week as he ended a 13-year wait for glory at the Games, is aiming to do the double in the Japanese capital and he reached Saturday’s semi-finals.

+However, he sat outside the top-18 qualification places after over-rotating on his first dive, a score of 56.1 from his reverse three and a half somersaults with tuck only good enough for 23rd spot at the Tokyo Aquatics Centre.

+Reigning world champion Yang Jian came out on top with an overall total of 546.9, with Chinese compatriot Cao Yuan finishing second on 529.3.

+Ukraine’s Oleksiy Sereda, 15, and Japan’s Rikuto Tamai, 14, are among the others who qualified for the semi-finals.

-Daley won bronze in the event at London 2012 before exiting in the semi-finals at Rio 2016.
+Daley, who won bronze in the event at London 2012 before exiting in the semi-finals at Rio 2016, is a two-time 10m platform world champion.

-Early in the Tokyo Games, Daley finally won his first Olympic gold medal by triumphing in the synchronised 10m with teammate Matty Lee.
+The 27-year-old’s first title came at the 2009 World Championships in Rome, before he added a second in Budapest in 2017.

 Join our new commenting forum